 How Much Time Will It Take for You to Get That Private Equity Job?

-As I have stated earlier in this article, a private equity interview time-frame is typically much lengthier as compared to candidate selection time frames with investment banks or hedge funds as the work at a private equity is very niche.
+As I have stated earlier in this article, a private equity interview time-frame is typically much lengthier as compared to candidate selection time frames with investment analysts or hedge funds as the work at a private equity is very niche.

 Medium-sized and small equity firms typically take a lot of time and could put you through numerous rounds of interviews (both telephonic as well as face to face), lunches, dinners and coffees before they actually hire you.